kwyse/kb/README.md

 - Introduction to Algorithms
 - The Art of Computer Programming
+- Hacker's Delight
+- ...
+- [more books as I find them]

-These are just the books I have acquired copies of.
-I wish the list steadfast growth!
+These are just the books I have acquired.
+I'm on the hunt for more.

 ## When